Have you been charged with False Imprisonment?

 What is False Imprisonment?

-Before deciding on whether to plead guilty or not guilty to false imprisonment, some questions need to be carefully considered by your lawyer.
+Before deciding whether to plead guilty or not guilty to false imprisonment charges, some questions need to be carefully considered by you and your lawyer.

 - Does the prosecution have a case?